jrheard/blog/_drafts/book-report-architecture-patterns-python.md

 ## Pure Functions

-Pure functions come up now and then throughout the book, although I don't remember the authors spending much time addressing the topic head-on.
+Pure functions[^2] come up now and then throughout the book, although I don't remember the authors spending much time addressing the topic head-on.
 That's OK, because the book does a great job of showing them in action.

 For instance, [Chapter 3](https://www.cosmicpython.com/book/chapter_03_abstractions.html) focuses on a program for syncing files between two directories, and the authors trying to figure out how to make it easy to test.
 At first, the whole program is concerned with operating directly on the file system, and so in all their tests they have to spin up some temporary directories and write a bunch of files to them and call the program and examine what it did to the temporary directories.
 Ick!